 Gender equality is a key principle of human rights and political security.
 But how are gender equality and human security ensured in societies struggling with legacies of civil war and political violence?
-This lecture reveals how, in a space where many observers presume law and security are absent, women are turning to Islam’s foundational sources — the Qur’an (the holy book of Islam) and the Hadith (statements and actions of the Prophet Muhammad) — to promote women’s rights and human and political security.
-Research draws on archival research in England and ethnographic fieldwork in Somalia.
+This lecture reveals how, in a country where many observers presume law and security are absent, women are turning to Islam’s foundational sources—the Qur’an and the Hadith—to promote women’s rights and human and political security.
+A reception will follow.

 Sponsored by the IHC’s Social Securities series and the Walter H. Capps Center for the Study of Ethics, Religion, and Public Life